 [see: Fire Danger Rating Map]

-- Soil frost depths under sod are fairly shallow for early January, ranging from a about one foot or less at Minnesota observing locations in the south and central to twenty inches at Grand Forks.
+- Soil frost depths under sod are fairly shallow for early January, ranging from a about one foot or less at Minnesota observing locations in the south and central to sixteen inches at Duluth and 21 inches at Grand Forks.
+With the colder air in place in early January, the frost depth is deepening.

 [see: National Weather Service Frost Depth Data | MnDOT Road Frost Depths | University of Minnesota - St. Paul Campus Soil Temperatures Under Sod]

-- The January precipitation outlook has a tendency for above normal precipitation.
+- The January precipitation outlook has a tendency for above normal precipitation in Cook County, but equal chances for below, normal and above normal precipitation over the rest of the state.
 January precipitation normals range from near one-half inch of liquid equivalent in western Minnesota to just over one inch liquid in eastern sections of the state.
 The median snow cover at the end of January ranges from near five inches in southwest Minnesota, to over 15 inches on the ground in northeastern Minnesota (greater than 24 inches along the Lake Superior highlands).

 [see: Climate Prediction Center 30-day Outlook | January Precipitation Normal Map]

-- The January temperature outlook is heavily weighted for above normal temperatures, especially in the northeast.
+- The January temperature outlook is heavily weighted for below normal temperatures, especially in the northwest.
 Historically, January is Minnesota's coldest month.
 Normal January high temperatures range the low-teens in the north, to near 20 in the south.
 Normal January lows range from near minus 10 degrees in the far north, to the single digits above zero in southern Minnesota.

 [see: Climate Prediction Center 30-day Outlook | Temperature Normals]

-- The 90-day precipitation outlook for January through March indicates an equal chance for below normal, normal and above normal temperatures for all but the far northwest, where there is a slight tilt to below normal temperatures.
-There is a tendency for above normal precipitation for all but the southwest part of the state, where there’s equal chances for below normal and above normal precipitation.
+- The 90-day precipitation outlook for January through March indicates an equal chance for below normal, normal and above normal temperatures for the state.
+There is a tendency for above normal precipitation for the far southeast part of state, with the rest of the state having equal chances for below normal and above normal precipitation.

 [see: Climate Prediction Center 90-day Outlook]